 Dr. John Everitt Pickard was born on the 14th of July, 1856 in Howard Township near Thamesville.
-He was the eldest of 5 children born to Elias Pickard and the former Elizabeth Everett.
-His parents were farmers and his siblings were; Sarah Ann, David, Margaret and Elias.
+He was the eldest of 5 children born to Elias Pickard and the former Elizabeth Everitt.
+His parents were farmers and his siblings were; Sarah Ann Pickard, David Everitt Pickard, Margaret Catherine Pickard (who died of tuberculosis at the age of 28) and Elias Austin Pickard.
 Dr. Pickard attended high school at Chatham Collegiate Institute and he went on to the Ottawa Normal School.

 He graduated M.D.,C.M. from Victoria College in Coburg in 1885.
 Dr. Pickard set up his medical practice in Thamesville with Dr. James Henry Duncan.
 By 1891, his brother Elias lived with Dr. Pickard.
 Elias Pickard was a druggist.